AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Working on computing correlation using phi function for data structure practice with arrays and objects.

 **Thoughts**: "As long as you are breathing, you have the potential to change your life around" -Anonymous

+### R1D60: July 31

+**Today's Progress**: Today has been an interesting day.
+I coded for little more than an hour.
+Each month since June I've been starting a new challenge.
+This time, from August, I'm starting yet another challenge. #100DaysOfWriting.

+**Thoughts**: "Writing is thinking" -Anonymous